IBM XIV and A9000 Users - Don’t worry, you’re not abandoned, Infinidat is here to rescue you and your data!

 If we just restrict ourselves to the era of RAID protected storage arrays, IBM has launched and withdrawn the following mix of acquired and organically developed storage systems:

 - 7133 (SSA)

 - FasT500, FasT700

 - VSS (Tarpon)

 On February 27, 2018, IBM announced the withdrawal of XIV systems, with a suggested replacement going forward to be the A9000.
 Now, just over a year later, it appears that the A9000 as well may not have much of a future, with IBM confirming staff reductions at a facility that supports it, and with last year’s announcement of the newer 9100 product.

 If you are one of IBM’s existing XIV customers, there are probably some things you really like about XIV.
 XIV revolutionized storage interfaces with its simplicity and graphical elegance.
 XIV found a way to get unexpected higher performance out of inexpensive SATA disks and could rebuild a failed drive faster than any system the industry has ever seen before.

 At Infinidat, we know what made the XIV popular.
 Moshe Yanai, our founder, and much of our original core team that created our InfiniBox were the same people that created XIV as well as EMC’s Symmetrix.
 They’ve taken the concepts people liked about XIV (and Symmetrix) and expanded it massively with InfiniBox.
 It’s like having the best of both worlds without the limitations, and more.
-Consider moving up to multi-PB scale in a single rack, 100% availability, faster-than-flash performance, all with the industry’s best TCO & ROI.
+Consider moving up to multi-PB scale in a single rack, 100% availability, unmatched real-world application performance, all with the industry’s best TCO & ROI.